SiMa1177/Hacking_Heroes/README.md

 # Contributing:
 We welcome contributions to enhance the project!
 To contribute:
-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch (git checkout -b feature/YourFeature).
+2. Create a new branch (git checkout -b feature/YourFeature).
-3.Make your changes and commit them (git commit -m 'Add some feature').
+3. Make your changes and commit them (git commit -m 'Add some feature').
-4.Push to the branch (git push origin feature/YourFeature).
+4. Push to the branch (git push origin feature/YourFeature).
-5.Open a pull request.
+5. Open a pull request.

 # Testing:
 To run tests for the project, execute: